 Consistent with its charter and applicable SEC rules, our Audit Committee pre-approves all audit and permissible non-audit services provided by PwC to us and our subsidiaries.
 With respect to certain services which PwC has customarily provided, the Audit Committee has adopted specific pre-approval policies and procedures, which the Audit Committee reviews at least annually.
-In developing these policies and procedures, the Audit Committee considered the need to ensure the independence of PwC while recognizing that, in certain situations, PwC may possess the expertise and be in the best position to advise us and our subsidiaries on issues and matters other than accounting and auditing.
+In developing these policies and procedures, the Audit Committee considered the need to ensure the independence of PwC while recognizing that, in certain situations, PwC may possess the expertise and be in the best position to advise us and our subsidiaries on issues and matters other than accounting and auditing where consistent with applicable SEC and PCAOB requirements.

 The policies and procedures adopted by the Audit Committee require pre-approval by the Audit Committee of audit-related and certain non-audit-related tax and other routine and recurring services that are proposed to be performed by the independent auditor.
-The pre-approval of such services by the Audit Committee is effective for a fiscal year, specific as to a particular service or category of services and is subject to a limitation on fees.
+The pre-approval of such services by the Audit Committee is effective for a particular fiscal year, specific as to a particular service or category of services and is subject to a limitation on fees.
 In addition, pre-approved services which are expected to exceed the limitation on fees require separate, specific pre-approval.
 For each proposed service, the independent auditor and management are required to provide information regarding the engagement to the Audit Committee at the time of approval.
-In evaluating whether to approve such services, the Audit Committee considers whether each service is compliant with the SEC's rules and regulations on auditor independence.
+In evaluating whether to approve such services, the Audit Committee considers whether each service is compliant with the SEC's rules and regulations on auditor independence, as well as any applicable PCAOB requirement.